ocawarniment/connexus-homeroom-attendance-tool/DEVELOPER_MODE.md

 - Added console logging for debugging when developer mode is active
 - Modified `js/sidepanel/components/StudentRow.js` to check for the `redactStudentNames` setting
 - When enabled, the `decryptName` function returns "Student Name" instead of the actual decrypted name
+- Modified `js/connexus/myStudents/getOverdue.js` to check for the `randomizeOverdueCounts` setting
+- When enabled, randomizes the `totalOverdueLessons` attribute for all students with values between 1-100

 ## Usage Notes
 - Developer Mode persists across browser sessions